vapoursynth/vapoursynth/doc/loadplugin.rst

 .. function::   LoadPlugin(string path)
    :module: std

    Load a native VapourSynth plugin.
-If successful the loaded plugin's functions will end up in its own namespace.
+If successful, the loaded plugin's functions will end up in their own namespace.

    Returns an error if a plugin with the same identifier or namespace already has been loaded.
 This is to ensure no naming collisions or multiple versions of the same plugin can be loaded at once.